-Specific flash rates from 15 to 40 flashes per minute are factory installed upon your order.
+Specific flash rates from 15 to 40 flashes per minute are factory installed upon your order, or can be programmed with the handheld programmer (Section 5).

 Operation

 Capacitive discharge circuitry creates intense pulses of light from a flashtube filled with xenon gas.
 The light beam covers 360 degrees horizontally and 5 degrees vertically.
 The lower beam edge is controlled to limit the light directed below the horizon.